-Culturally Sensitive Tips On How To Communicate With Your Latinos Patients About COVID-19
+Culturally Sensitive Tips On How To Communicate With Your Latino Patients About COVID-19

 Since the start of the pandemic, data has shown that COVID-19 has disproportionately affected the Latino population.